h600878/dat110-rdt/README.md

 Modify the RDT 2.1 implementation (i.e., the classes `TransportSenderRDT21.java` and `TransportReceiverRDT21.java`) to become an RDT2.2 implementation as described on page 242 in the networking book.

-The test `TestRDT21DataAckNakBitErrors.java` can be used to test your protocol implementation.
+The test `TestRDT21DataAckNakBitErrors.java` can be used as a basis to test your protocol implementation.

 #### Exercise 5 - Reliable Transport and Overtaking